Contents

 # geneRatio <dbl>, totalGenes <int>, topLevelPathway <chr>

-For those who still prefer traditional over-representation analysis, we include the option of doing so by setting analysis="reactomepa", which uses ReactomePA (Yu et al. 2016).
+For those who still prefer traditional over-representation analysis, we include the option of doing so by setting analysis="reactome", which uses ReactomePA (Yu et al. 2016).
 When using this method, we recommend providing a gene universe to serve as a background for the enrichment test; here we’ll use all the genes which were tested for significance by DESeq2 (i.e. all genes from the count matrix), converting them to Entrez gene IDs before running the test.
 See the full vignette at our Github pages for details.

-In addition to the Reactome database used when setting analysis to “sigora” or “reactomepa”, we also provide over-representation analysis using the Hallmark gene sets from the Molecular Signatures Database (MSigDb).
+In addition to the Reactome database used when setting analysis to “sigora” or “reactome”, we also provide over-representation analysis using the Hallmark gene sets from the Molecular Signatures Database (MSigDb).
 These are 50 gene sets that represent “specific, well-defined biological states or processes with coherent expression” (Liberzon et al. 2015).
 This database provides a more high-level summary of key biological processes compared to the more granular Reactome pathways.

 enrichedResultsHm <- pathwayEnrichment(